Consecutive Detecting Arrays for Interaction Faults: Optimality Criterion and Combinatorial Description

 \section{Optimality Criterion and Combinatorial Description}

 The objective of this section is to establish a lower bound on the size of $(d,t)$-CDA$(N;k,v)$ and explore the equivalence between optimum CDAs and a special class of COAs.
 We first establish a benchmark to measure the optimality of $(d,t)$-CDAs.
-The following result can be obtained by employing a similar proof as that of Lemma 2.1 in \cite{TY2011}.
-For completeness, we describe the proof in full.
+The following result can be obtained by employing a similar proof as that of Lemma 2.2 in \cite{STY2012}.
+We simply replace $t$-way interactions by consecutive $t$-way interactions and use the fact stated in Lemma \ref{(d,t)-DA-(d-1,t)-DA}.
+Thus, the proof is omitted here.